Apo-Abacavir-Lamivudine; Kivexa; Mylan-Abacavir/Lamivudine; Teva-Abacavir/Lamivudine

 - Use care if you have risks for heart disease (high blood pressure, high cholesterol, overweight, high blood sugar or diabetes, cigarette smoking, man older than 40 years of age, other family members with early heart disease, woman after change of life).
 Talk with your doctor.

 - If this drug is stopped because you have an allergy to it, do not restart it.
 It may not be safe to restart this drug.
+Throw away any of this drug that you have not taken.
+If you are not sure how to throw away unused drugs, check with your pharmacist.

 - If this drug is stopped for any other reason, do not restart it without talking to the doctor.
 It could be very risky to restart on your own.